-Clarins Gelee Auto Bronzante Express.
+- Clarins Gelee Auto Bronzante Express.
 Clarins consistently gets high ratings for its self-tanners.
 I used this product for years and it, too, works well under moisturizer.
-The fragrance is subtle and the color good.
+The fragrance is subtle and the color is good.

-L’Oreal Sublime Bronze Spray.
+- L’Oreal Sublime Bronze Spray.
 This is a great way to apply tanner to your back!
 I’m not fond of the fragrance, but the spray is brilliant.

-Jergens Natural Glow and Neutrogena Summer Glow (this may no longer be available).
+- Jergens Natural Glow and Neutrogena Summer Glow (this may no longer be available).
 These good products are a little too heavy to use under a moisturizer.
 This means you’ll get the best results if you use them every other day alternating with an AHA moisturizer on alternate days to avoid the dry alligator look.